Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Expt. 2: Balancing Reviewer Workload

+We discussed our experimentation framework and metrics in background Section~\ref{sec:goalDefinition}.
+To summarize, our goal metric is to reduce the workload of the Top recommended reviewers.
+Our backtest indicates that we will see a drop in the accuracy. {\it This reduction is the tradeoff for a more evenly distributed workload.} Specifically, we expect the accuracy to drop by no more than -20 percentage points.
+Our other guardrail metrics remain the same: we do not want to see fewer clicks on our recommendations, we do not want people to spend less time reviewing the diff, and we do not expect to see any change in how long reviews are waiting to be reviewed.
+The unit in the experiment was the author of a diff, so each author would either have \MetaRec or \MetaRecWL.
+We had 14k authors in each condition for a total of 28k authors.

-We were surprised how different the results from the backtest were from the actual people who performed the review, see the last row in Table~\ref{tabWorkloadBacktest}.
-When the author selected the top recommendation, the accuracy decreased much less than in the back test -5\% vs -21\% decrease in accuracy and the workload only decreased -18\% vs -73\% in the production vs backtest.
-A similar discrepancy can be seen with Top3, recall that Top5 will be unchanged.
+{\bf Results:} We were surprised how different the results from the backtest were from the controlled production experiment, see the last row in Table~\ref{tabWorkloadBacktest}.
+When the author selected the top recommendation, the accuracy decreased much less than in the backtest -5\% vs -21\% decrease in accuracy and the workload only decreased -18\% vs -73\% in the production vs backtest.
+The workload drop at Top3 was not statistically significant.

 Our guardrail metric, number of clicks explains the discrepancy, we saw a decrease in selection of the Top1 candidate by 30\% of all diffs to 20\%.
 Overall, however, the difference in the number of clicks did not change in a statistically significant manner.
-What this means is that when someone with low workload was an {\it inappropriate} reviewer, the author simply ignored them and moved lower in the list of recommended reviewers.
-This results also reinforces how important it is to first model expert reviewers with \MetaRec and then simply re-rank them.
+What this means is that when someone with a low workload was an inappropriate reviewer, the author simply ignored them and moved lower in the list of recommended reviewers.
+This result also reinforces how important it is to first model expert reviewers with \MetaRec and then simply re-rank.

-The remaining guardrail metrics latency, time spent per diff, and review cycle time where not changed in a statistically significant manner.
-We were unable to replicate the Microsoft~\cite{asthana2019whodo} improvement in review interval.
+The remaining guardrail metrics time spent per diff and review cycle time were not changed in a statistically significant manner.
+This means that we were unable to replicate the Microsoft~\cite{asthana2019whodo} reduction in the time pull-requests spent in review.